Life in a... Metro: Plot

+Shikha's sister, Shruti, is 27 and very eager to get married and meets many prospective grooms.
+Among them is Monty, who Shruti finds very weird and old.
+Shruti is Neha's roommate and Neha knows that Shruti is Ranjit's sister-in-law.
 One day, Shikha meets Akash, an unsuccessful theatre artist and a divorcee at a bus stop.
 He practices drama with his friends in the floor above Shivani's Bharatanatyam classes.
 They start off as friends, but slowly start getting close and visit places non-romantically.